Sean O’Malley: UFC Record, Net Worth, Bio & Next Fight (2026)

 He reached the pinnacle of the sport in August 2023 at UFC 292, where he shocked the world by knocking out Aljamain Sterling to become the UFC Bantamweight Champion.
 He successfully defended the belt against rival Marlon “Chito” Vera at UFC 299, avenging the only loss on his record at the time.

 However, 2024 and 2025 proved to be challenging years.
 O’Malley lost his title to the relentless grappler Merab Dvalishvili at UFC 306 in September 2024.
 After undergoing hip surgery and taking time to recover, he returned for a highly anticipated rematch at UFC 316 in June 2025.
-Despite a valiant effort, he suffered a submission loss (North-South Choke) in the third round, marking the first time he had been finished in that manner.
+Despite a valiant effort, he suffered a submission loss (ninja choke / north-south choke variation) in the third round, marking the first time he had been finished in that manner.
+He rebounded strongly in January 2026 with a unanimous decision victory over Song Yadong at UFC 324.
 Now, fully healthy, O’Malley is rebuilding toward another title run.

 Net Worth & How Much Sean O’Malley Makes Per Fight